MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     Even if you haven't configured this **List of managed add-ins** group policy setting, you might need to configure it if you get reports that the Microsoft Azure Information Protection add-in is getting disabled.
 When this add-in is disabled, users do not see the Azure Information Protection bar in the Office application.

     For more information about this group policy setting, see [No Add-ins loaded due to group policy settings for Office 2013 and Office 2016 programs](https://support.microsoft.com/help/2733070/no-add-ins-loaded-due-to-group-policy-settings-for-office-2013-and-off).

-- For Office versions 16.0.8628.2010 and later (Click-to-Run): Enable legacy support for monitors

-    Note: This prerequiste is not required for the current preview version of the Azure Information Protection client.

-    To prevent the Azure Information Protection bar displaying outside Office applications for these Office versions, you might need to enable legacy support for monitors.
-When the bar doesn't display correctly in this scenario, you might see it displayed as **AdxTaskPane**.

-    To configure the Office applications for this requirement: **File** > **Options** > **General** > **User Interface options**:

-    - If you see the option **When using multiple displays** is set to **Optimize for best appearance**, select **Optimize for compatibility (application restart required)** instead.

-    - If you see that the option **Use best settings for my display** is selected, remove this selection.

-    - If you see neither of these options, no additional configuration is required.

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.